reeltwo/PenumbraShadowMD/README.md

 <li>https://github.com/reeltwo/USB_Host_Shield_2.0</li>
 </ul>

+## Web Installer

+A web-based installer for the latest firmware can be found here: https://reeltwo.github.io/Penumbra-Installer/

 ## Build using Arduino IDE

 The firmware should build with esp32 board package 1.0.6 or 2.0.5.
 For ESP32S2 support 2.0.5 is required.